stlartworks/stlartworks.github.io/jobs.md

 **Apply today**

-To apply, send yoour resume as a PDF, Word or Google doc to [jobs@stlartworks.org](mailto:jobs@stlartworks.org)
+To apply, send the items listed below to [jobs@stlartworks.org](mailto:jobs@stlartworks.org):
+1. Resume as a PDF, Word or Google doc
+2. Cover letter
+3. Three references